STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4Web

-The CDP4Web library is a C# library that provides helpful classes that facilitate the CDP4ServicesDal to any client.
+The CDP4Web library is a C# library that provides helpful classes that facilitate the use of the CDP4ServicesDal to any client.

 # License